-Site and Zone Standards below, all relevant District-Wide rules and are not listed as Controlled, Discretionary or Non-Complying Activities:
+The following activities shall be Controlled Activities, provided that they comply with all of the relevant Site and Zone Standards below, all relevant District-Wide rules and are not listed as Controlled, Discretionary or Non-Complying Activities:

-- a) Any centralised services or facilities for visitor accommodation, which meets the noise limits in Rule 11.8.1 and which are located within the area identified as 'Visitor Accommodation Central Hub' within the Outline Development Plan contained in Appendix 3A-1.
-The matters to which the Council has limited its control are: - Noise - Lighting - The design and appearance of the building, including proposed colours and exterior materials and the extent to which the building responds to and respects the landscape and rural character of the surrounding area.
+- a) Any centralised services or facilities for visitor accommodation located within the area identified as 'Visitor Accommodation Central Hub' within the Outline Development Plan contained in Appendix 3A-1.
+The matters to which the Council has limited its control are: - Noise, including any physical or managerial mitigation measures to reduce noise emissions and any limits on hours of operation. - Lighting, including any limits on hours of operation for lighting. - The design and appearance of the building, including proposed colours and exterior materials and the extent to which the building responds to and respects the landscape and rural character of the surrounding area. - The sufficiency and location of landscaping, including the extent to which any development will be screened from view by adjoining landowners once the planting has been established.